emvi/hide/README.md

 ```

 Notice that the `int64` ID got replaced by the `hide.ID`, which internally is represented as an `int64` as well, but implements the marshal interface.
-This allows you to cast between them and use `hide.ID` as an replacement.
+This allows you to cast between them and use `hide.ID` as a replacement.
 The resulting JSON changes to the following:

 ```
 {